Information security: Threats

 Information security threats come in many different forms.
 Some of the most common threats today are software attacks, theft of intellectual property, theft of identity, theft of equipment or information, sabotage, and information extortion.
 Viruses, worms, phishing attacks, and Trojan horses are a few common examples of software attacks.
-The theft of intellectual property has also been an extensive issue for many businesses in the information technology (IT) field.
+The theft of intellectual property has also been an extensive issue for many businesses.
 Identity theft is the attempt to act as someone else usually to obtain that person's personal information or to take advantage of their access to vital information through social engineering.
-Theft of equipment or information is becoming more prevalent today due to the fact that most devices today are mobile, are prone to theft and have also become far more desirable as the amount of data capacity increases.
 Sabotage usually consists of the destruction of an organization's website in an attempt to cause loss of confidence on the part of its customers.
 Information extortion consists of theft of a company's property or information as an attempt to receive a payment in exchange for returning the information or property back to its owner, as with ransomware.
-There are many ways to help protect yourself from some of these attacks but one of the most functional precautions is conduct periodical user awareness.
-The number one threat to any organisation are users or internal employees, they are also called insider threats.
+One of the most functional precautions against these attacks is to conduct periodical user awareness.

-Governments, military, corporations, financial institutions, hospitals, non-profit organisations, and private businesses amass a great deal of confidential information about their employees, customers, products, research, and financial status.
-Should confidential information about a business's customers or finances or new product line fall into the hands of a competitor or a black hat hacker, a business and its customers could suffer widespread, irreparable financial loss, as well as damage to the company's reputation.
+Governments, military, corporations, financial institutions, hospitals, non-profit organizations, and private businesses amass a great deal of confidential information about their employees, customers, products, research, and financial status.
+Should confidential information about a business's customers or finances or new product line fall into the hands of a competitor or hacker, a business and its customers could suffer widespread, irreparable financial loss, as well as damage to the company's reputation.
 From a business perspective, information security must be balanced against cost; the Gordon-Loeb Model provides a mathematical economic approach for addressing this concern.

 For the individual, information security has a significant effect on privacy, which is viewed very differently in various cultures.

-Responses to threats

-Possible responses to a security threat or risk are: